Last updated on September 3rd, 2021 at 12:47 pm

 Bread with tomato is the one that Rachel loved to try with bread and alioli.
 The bread with tomato made with oil and garlic to the sauce is one of the best especially as traditional food in Ibiza.
 For breakfast, lunch or dinner, you can eat this anytime – seriously.
 It’s so delicious and you can also add ham, cecina or other kinds of embutidos.
 Prices are around €5-7.

 Sobrassada is a raw cured sausage typical Ibiza food and in the Balearic Islands made with ground pork, paprika and salt and other spices.
-You usually eat sobrassada spreading in bread.
-It;s one of the most popular appetizers to try in Ibiza.
+You usually eat sobrassada spreading in bread which is one of the most popular appetizers to try in Ibiza.
 Prices are around €5-7 in local bars and restaurants.
 Perfect if you partner with cold beer or wine.

 5. BOTIFARRA SAUSAGES